-The Nomination Committee is responsible for the Board's succession planning by seeking to ensure that the Board (and any relevant subsidiary board) is comprised of individual Directors best able to discharge their responsibilities having regard to the law and better practice governance standards.
+The Nomination Committee is responsible for the Board's succession planning by seeking to ensure that the Board (and relevant Mirvac Group subsidiary boards) is comprised of individual Non-Executive Directors best able to discharge their responsibilities having regard to the law and better practice governance standards.

 The Nomination Committee continually assesses the Board's collective skills and experience to provide strategic guidance and effective oversight of management and create long-term value for securityholders.
-In its succession planning, the Nomination Committee monitors the market for potential future Board candidates who possess the skills and experience that may need to be filled upon the retirement of a Director, or that the Board views as desirable to remain current or effectively discharge its duties.
+In its succession planning, the Nomination Committee monitors the market for potential future Board candidates who possess the skills and experience that may need to be filled upon the retirement of a Director, or that the Board views as desirable to effectively discharge its duties.

-The Nomination Committee recognises that the mix of skills, experience and diversity will change from time to time as Mirvac's business and environment changes.
-If a change to the Board is considered necessary, the Nomination Committee manages the process of identifying, reviewing and recommending preferred Director candidates to the Board.
+The Nomination Committee recognises that the Board's mix of skills, experience and diversity will need to change from time to time as Mirvac's business and environment changes.
+If a change to the Board is considered necessary, the Nomination Committee manages the process of identifying, reviewing and recommending preferred Director candidates to the Board